Central European Olympiad in Informatics 2026

 Each contestant should receive a certificate of participation.
 The medals, certificates and other prizes should be given to the contestants at the official closing ceremony.

-These competition rules are derived from those of CEOI 2025, but with quite a few changes in competition details.
+These competition rules are derived from those of CEOI 2025, with a few changes in competition details.
 Relevant changes are highlighted.

 Task Types